Isaac-Tait/Fallfish-Tenkara/content/blog/foraging-for-sansai/index.md

 ---
 title: Sansai Mountain Vegetables
-description: A new friend teaches me all about the bounty found throughout the Japanese mountains - wild vegetables.
+description: A new friend teaches me all about the bounty found throughout the Japanese mountains - wild vegetables...
 date: 2015-06-27T03:13:00+02:00
 tags: [Niigata Prefecture]
 ---